Rangasthalam (soundtrack)

 Rangasthalam is the soundtrack of the 2018 Indian Telugu-language film of the same name directed by Sukumar.
 Composed by Devi Sri Prasad, the soundtrack contains 6 songs with lyrics by Chandrabose.
 The film was produced by Naveen Yerneni, Ravi Shankar Yelamanchili and Mohan Cherukuri for Mythri Movie Makers.
-Ram Charan and Samantha Akkineni played the lead roles, with Jagapati Babu, Aadhi Pinisetty, Prakash Raj, Naresh, Rohini and Anasuya Bharadwaj in supporting roles.
+Ram Charan and Samantha played the lead roles, with Jagapati Babu, Aadhi Pinisetty, Prakash Raj, Naresh, Rohini and Anasuya Bharadwaj in supporting roles.

-Chandrabose wrote the lyrics at Puducherry after holding discussions with Sukumar and Prasad, and completed work on five songs in four days with each one taking half an hour to complete.
-The tunes were composed after the lyrics were written.
-Lahari Music released the soundtrack on 15 March 2018 in YouTube and all other digital platforms.
+Lahari Music released the soundtrack on 15 March 2018 on YouTube.
 The soundtrack received positive reviews from the critics, who were appreciative of the lyrics and Prasad's instrumentation in tune with the film's periodic setting.

 Development

 Devi Sri Prasad composed the film's soundtrack and score.
 The former consists of six songs, all written by Chandrabose.
 Chandrabose wrote the lyrics at Puducherry after holding discussions with Sukumar and Prasad.
 He completed writing five songs out of six in four days, with each one taking half an hour to complete.
 The tunes were composed after Chandrabose completed writing the lyrics.

 To sound authentic, Prasad approached folk singers Shiva Nagulu, Rela Kumar and Ganta Venkata Lakshmi to provide vocals for the songs "Aa Gattununtava" and "Jigelu Rani".
 For the latter, he used a 70 year old clarinet as the song would reflect the mood of Rajahmundry of the 1980s.
 During the re-recording phase, the soundtrack version of "Aa Gattununtava" was discarded due to issues in lip syncing and the initial rough track (sung by Prasad) was used.
 Nagulu, however, received credit as the singer of the song in the soundtrack.